ConSol/appserver-images/tomcat/5.0/README.md

 The environment variable `$JOLOKIA_OFF` can be set so that the agent won't start.

-More information about can be found in the description of jolokia/java-jolokia:7 [jolokia/java-jolokia:7](https://registry.hub.docker.com/u/jolokia/java-jolokia:7)
+More information about can be found at [jolokia/java-jolokia](https://registry.hub.docker.com/u/jolokia/java-jolokia)

 Features: